laurakond/Once-Upon-a-Time/TESTING.md

 - In order to keep the main run.py file more readable, I decided to store the game text in the story.py file.
 I applied an f-string to the parts of the text that I needed to update with user-provided data.
 This proved to be a big challenge as I could not make the text update.
 There were a few reasons:
     - I realised that the returned user data from user_input() (now called input_user_data()) function was kept in the main run.py file within user{} dictionary.
         - I tried to import run.py file to story.py file, however, I then received a circular import error message.
-        - I resolved this by moving user{} dictionary where the provided data was kept inside the story.py file.
+        - I resolved this by moving user{} dictionary to the story.py file.
         - After some test runs I made sure that the returned data from the user was correctly stored inside the dictionary and returned when called inside the run.py file.
     - Trying to return the game text with an f-string was throwing an error which I realised was because I was using the f-string in the list incorrectly, so I decided to leave that approach.
         - After some research, I found a solution by applying replace() method to update the text with user provided data.

 **Crashing application**
-- During the testing phase with my mentor, it seemed that the user input prompt "Would you like to play the game (y/n)?" crashed the application when a single letter (not y or n) was entered.
+- During the testing phase with my mentor, it seemed that the user input prompt "Would you like to play the game (y/n)?" crashed the application when a single letter (not 'y' or 'n') was entered.
     - I resolved this by addapting the yes/no question validation code to the one I used for validate_enter_numerical_choice() function.

 ### Unfixed bugs